webdriverio-community/wdio-electron-service/README.md

 ### API Configuration

 If you wish to use the Electron APIs then you will need to import (or require) the preload and main scripts in your app.
-Somewhere near the top of your preload.
-To import 3rd-party packages (node_modules) in your `preload.js`, you have to disable the sandboxing in your `BrowserWindow` config.
+To import 3rd-party packages (node_modules) in your `preload.js`, you have to disable sandboxing in your `BrowserWindow` config.

-It is not recommended to disable sandbox mode in production, to control this behaviour you can set the `NODE_ENV` environment variable.
+It is not recommended to disable sandbox mode in production, to control this behaviour you can set the `NODE_ENV` environment variable when executing WDIO:

 ```json
 "wdio": "NODE_ENV=test wdio run wdio.conf.js "
 ```

-Set the sandbox option depending on the NODE_ENV variable
+In your BrowserWindow configuration, set the sandbox option depending on the NODE_ENV variable:

 ```ts
 const isTest = process.env.NODE_ENV === 'test';